 First, read—and follow—the instructions listed on the Call For Papers link here.
 You’d be surprised by how many proposals ignore them.
-Nor are we just talking about a missing commentator (panels of three or fewer papers need two comments) or neglecting to list an email address.
+Nor are we just talking about a missing commentator or neglecting to list an email address.
 A number of proposals break the rules of nepotism established by the organization (graduate students from the same institution or with the same advisor, a grad student/advisor combination, a voting member of the Program Committee).
 Don’t give us easy reasons to lower your ranking before we read the proposal.
 Finally, please note deadlines.
-This year’s due date is December 1, 2017.
+This year’s due date is December 1, 2019.

 Second, identify a clear topic or problem that distinguishes you from the pack.
 One of the Committee’s duties is to try to flesh out the program with something for everyone.
 Some submissions stand out immediately for their timely or unusual topics.
 But remember that some of the most exciting areas of our field are also quite popular right now (slavery/race, capitalism/business) which means that competition is fierce.
 Do what you can to identify your panel as having distinct, vivid, and relevant questions or problems at its center, particularly if your central topic is a popular one.
-One solution might be to interweave a hot topic with second, less ubiquitous subfield that helps set it apart (slavery and the history of medicine; capitalism and historical memory, and so on).
+One solution might be to interweave a hot topic with a second, less ubiquitous subfield that helps set it apart (slavery and the history of medicine; capitalism and historical memory, and so on).
 Make sure that all participants on a panel have paper topics that reflect the larger theme of the session and clearly mesh well.
 In addition, do not select a theme that is too narrow, or so specialized that the panel will only appeal to a limited number of scholars.

 Fourth, use social media—as well as members of the Program Committee—to find people.
-H-SHEAR and Twitter (#SHEAR2016) have proven to be effective ways of bringing people together.
-It can sometimes be harder to find commentators who might be appropriate, so don’t hesitate to contact the Program Committee, whose members represent a variety of subfields, to ask for suggestions.
+Twitter (#SHEAR2020) will be an effective way of bringing people together.
+It can sometimes be harder to find chairs and commentators who might be appropriate, so don’t hesitate to contact the Program Committee, whose members represent a variety of subfields, to ask for suggestions.

 Good luck!
-We’re looking forward to seeing your panel proposal next year.
+We’re looking forward to seeing your panel proposal.